Skip to main content

 bin/bridgetown apply

-Remote URLs to automation scripts are also supported, and GitHub repo or gist URLs are automatically transformed to locate the right file from GitHub’s CDN:
+Remote URLs to automation scripts are also supported, and GitHub repo or gist URLs, GitLab repos, and Codeberg repos are automatically transformed to locate the right file from their servers:

 # Install and configure the bridgetown-cloudinary gem